A quiet word for anyone doing the copywriting maths.

 The trap

-The real risk is not spending £500 – and ending up with generic copy that misses the mark.
+The real risk is not spending money on good content and ending up with generic copy that misses the mark.
 You burn budget on filler, repeat the same safe lines, and still wonder why the leads are cold.

 If your product’s real, and you want buyers to take you seriously, you need to show them how you think.

 That’s what copywriting is.
 Not decoration.
-Not fluff.
-Just signal.
+Not padding.
+Just purpose.

 The take